coronalabs/CoronaSDK-SublimeText/README.md

 ## Thanks

 Many thanks to the Corona users who have provided feedback and suggestions to make Corona Editor even better.
-Particular thanks to _personalnadir_, _develephant_ and _givemeyourgits_ for their contributions and help.
+Particular thanks to _personalnadir_, _develephant_, _givemeyourgits_ and _landoncope_ for their contributions and help.